List of The Promised Neverland characters

-The The Promised Neverland manga series features an extensive cast of characters created by Kaiu Shirai and Posuka Demizu.
+The Promised Neverland manga series features an extensive cast of characters created by Kaiu Shirai and Posuka Demizu.

 Conception and creation

 The author, Kaiu Shirai wanted to create "upbeat and hopeful" characters to echo those heroes from Weekly Shōnen Jumps series.
 He stated that Emma is the epitome of the positive attitude, Norman is the mainstay of the group and Ray has an opposite and darker personality.
 Originally, Emma was a less decisive and active character, Norman had a "lighter" mood, and Ray was "more extreme", but Shirai and the series' editor, Suguru Sugita, decided to tweak the characters' traits and personalities, something that, according to Sugita, continued as the series progressed.
 Sugita thought that a female main character would not be popular enough to be serialized in a shōnen magazine and suggested Shirai to change the character setting, making a version where Emma was a boy, but it did not work out.
 Sugita later considered that since Studio Ghibli films, which feature female protagonists supported by male characters, are widely popular across the world, they thought that having a female main character would not be a problem.
 According to Shirai, the choice of having Emma as the main character in the manga series, was mainly due that he was more interested in exploring a mother-daughter opposition rather than a mother-son opposition.
 He added that, as a girl, Emma has the choice to become a "Mom" or to try to run away, and to Shirai that was more interesting in terms of the storyline.

 Shirai created a base of drawings with images and expressions of each character and the artist of the manga, Posuka Demizu, fine-tuned their features and attitudes.
 Demizu alternated two styles of drawing for children and demons.
 She enjoyed drawing both, as children reminded her of the period when she was doing illustrations and the demons came out of personal taste for "all that is fantastic and scary".
 Demizu has also designed monsters for video games.
 According to Shirai, they were about it very early to imagine the design of the demons and the new characters, to have time to think about it well and to not be rushed by the rhythm of weekly publication.
 Demizu, nevertheless, had the characters ready in one or two days, as Shirai mentioned as example that the design of Sonju's horse was conceived, produced and validated in one day.
 Shirai emphasized that he rarely had seen someone as fast and confident as Demizu.